Aliyu-Kuburat/Sales-Project/README.md

 To create a well-structured data model in Power BI, it's a good practice to split your data into multiple tables, typically into lookup tables and fact tables.
-The goal is to reduce redundancy, improve data integrity, and enhance the efficiency of queries.
+The goal is to reduce redundancy, improve data integrity, and enhance the efficiency of queries and visuals.

 **Breakout tables and columns**

 **Material Table**:
-Columns: Order Id, Material Title, Category Code, Material Category Partners Table:
+Columns: Order ID, Material Title, Category Code, Material Category **Partners Table**:
 Columns: id, Partners Email
-Customer  Table:
+**Customer  Table**:
-Columns: id, Customer Name, Customer Email, Customer Phone Date     Table
+Columns: ID, Customer Name, Customer Email, Customer Phone **Date Table**
 Columns: Date, Year, Month, hour
 **Sales Table**:
 Columns: id, Date, Cost of Material, Company Shares of Sales, Partners Share of Sales